 Most people know the that the moon orbits earth (roughly) every four weeks, and its phase is determined by the alignment of the sun, earth, and moon.
 If you can picture the changing relationship between earth, the moon, and the sun as the moon circles earth, it’s a logical step to understand the correlation between the moon’s phase, and rise and set times.
 (But if this kind of geometry causes your eyes to glaze, feel free to skip to the next section.)

 Go back to the full moon scenario (sun->earth->moon): In the 24 hours earth takes to complete a single rotation, just as earth rotates from day to night (sunset), the sun disappears in the west and the full moon rises in the east, ascends until about midnight, then drops and disappears beneath the west horizon as the sun reappears in the east.
-In other words, a full moon always rises in the east at sunset and sets in the west at sunrise, and is in the sky all night long.
-(Any noticeable deviation from this is the result of terrain blocking the horizon, extreme latitude, and/or an offset in the actual instant of lunar fullness.)
+In other words, a full moon always rises in the east right around sunset, sets in the west at around sunrise, and is in the sky all night.
+(Any noticeable deviation from this is minor, and the result of terrain blocking the horizon, extreme latitude that exaggerates night and day length, and/or an offset in the actual instant of lunar fullness.)

 Figuring out when and where will the crescent moon appear

 To photograph a crescent moon low on the eastern horizon, you need to be on location an hour or so before sunrise a day or two before the start of the new moon (remember, the “official” new moon isn’t visible at all because its unlit side rises and sets with the sun); photographing a crescent low in the west requires being on location at sunset at day or two after the new moon and waiting for the sky to darken enough for the moon to be visible.
 But when will that be?